Gold3nEagle/UnityWebglVoiceChatDocs/Getting-Started.md

 to run the server use

 ``
-npm run start
+npm run prod
 ``

 after setting up the server and hosting it, accessing the main page of the website will be empty but the server is being hosted.

 you can also check the demo [here](https://geagle.tech/unity-webgl-voice-chat/).

-## Setting up the script that will load the unity instance in the browser
+## Allow Two way communitcation

 starting from the update 0.7.0 the voice chat handler asset now uses two way communication. so the browser needs to have access to the unity instance.